ravikambaluru/it-services-portal/README.md

 ## License

-This project is provided as-is for educational and business purposes.
+This project is provided as-is for educational and business purpose.

 ## Support